 Their visions, stated below, have not been realized.
 A path to effective, integrated Program/Project Management (P/PM) should include changes to regulations and policy to require that EVM be linked with systems engineering, the product scope (features and functions), technical performance measurement (TPM) and risk management.
 The path should support current policy of the OMB and Office of Personnel Management (OPM) and meet the objectives of the Bogus Bonus Ban Act.
-The path should include elimination of the regulations that require compliance with the EVMS Standard, currently EIA-748-D, in favor of internal management processes that are in accordance with the P/PM and EVM standards that are accredited by the American National Standards Institute (ANSI).
+The path should include elimination of the OMB policy and FAR/DFARS requirement for compliance with the EVMS Standard, currently EIA-748-D. Instead, DOD should revise, streamline, and transform the "DOD Earned Value Management System Implementation Guide" (EVMSIG) and impose it on contractors as a "Government-unique, internal standard."
+Non-DOD agencies should do likewise.